CraigStuntz/CraigStuntz.github.io/posts/2023-10-13-learning-compilers-and-programming-languages.markdown

 I would recommend that you start your first compiler with a "toy" language.
 Toy languages are on purpose simple; they often have few types (as few as one), and features that are trickier to implement are either omitted entirely or are introduced a little bit at a time.
 They are intended to get you up and going with a working compiler quickly.

 Here are some toy languages you can use.
 This list isn't intended to be comprehensive, or even selective; rather, I just want to give you the sense that there are a lot of languages to choose from.
-Pick any one of them and I guarantee you'll be more successful in your first compiler implementation than if you just make something up as you go along!
+Pick any one of them (or any other pre-designed toy language) and I guarantee you'll be more successful in your first compiler implementation than if you just make something up as you go along!

 | Language | Family |
 | -------- | ------ |